pouettepouette/Wynnic-Sessions-for-Fabric-1.21.11-V2.0/README.md

 Organize your Grinding sessions on wynncraft, Ingredient farming, Mythic farming or profession grinding, track everything and greatly upgrade the QOL of your sessions.
 This repository folder is a player-ready release package (no source code).

+Open the menu with K (you can change in keybind minecraft menu).

 ## Install
 1. Install Fabric Loader for Minecraft 1.21.11.
 2. Install Fabric API in your `mods` folder.